Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 Three Key Osaka Train Stations

-And in case you're wondering the difference between Osaka and Shin-Osaka station is that the latter is where the shinkansen stops.
-Osaka Station is the main hub for all local commuter trains and subways and much busier than Shin-Osaka station.
-And you also get JR Osaka Station which serves as a central hub, you can also find convenient connections to multiple train and metro lines along with bus transportation during Osaka tours.
+In case you're wondering, the difference between Osaka and Shin-Osaka station is that the latter is where the Shinkansen stops.
+Osaka Station is the main hub for all local commuter trains and subways, and is much busier than Shin-Osaka Station.
+You also get JR Osaka Station, which serves as a central hub.
+You can also find convenient connections to multiple train and metro lines, along with bus transportation, during Osaka tours.

 A Walk Through Namba: Neon and Nostalgia